 Below are all the Frequently Asked Questions available to you.
-If these do not answer your question, click here to ask your question.

 Please click on the question to view the answer.

 At the Middle School, school begins each day, Monday through Friday at 8:00 a.m.
 On Monday, the school day ends at 3:15 p.m.
 Tuesdays through Fridays, the last class finishes at 3:05 p.m.
 There are nine periods scheduled each day, and each class is 40 minutes in length.
 In addition, there is a 30-minute assembly period each Monday when the entire Middle School community meets together.
 Often, this time is used to showcase student talent or bring an outside speaker/performer to campus.
 On Tuesdays through Fridays, students have a 25-minute activity period, during which many clubs meet.
 Clubs range from more academic ones such as MathCounts, Mock Trial, or the Robotics club to special interest clubs such as the Chess, Sudoku, or Knitting Club.

 At the Upper School, school begins each day Monday through Friday at 8:00 a.m.
 On Monday, the school day ends at 3:10 p.m.
 Tuesdays through Fridays, the last class finishes at 2:35 p.m.